divjotarora/specifications/source/retryable-reads/retryable-reads.rst

 ========

-This specification is about the ability for drivers to automatically retry any read operation that has not yet received any results—due to a transient network error, a "not master" error after a replica set failover, etc.—exactly once.
+This specification is about the ability for drivers to automatically retry any read operation that has not yet received any results due to a retryable error (e.g. a transient network error, a "not master" error after a replica set failover, etc).

 This specification will